thebuilder/react-intersection-observer/README.md

 ## Testing

 In order to write meaningful tests, the `IntersectionObserver` needs to be mocked.
-If you are writing your tests in Jest, you can use the included `test-utils.js`.
+You can use the included `react-intersection-observer/test-utils` to help with this.
 It mocks the `IntersectionObserver`, and includes a few methods to assist with faking the `inView` state.
-When setting the `isIntersecting` value you can pass either a `boolean` value or a threshold between `0` and `1`.

-### `react-intersection-observer/test-utils`

-The `test-utils` contains a set of functions that assist with mocking the IntersectionObserver.
-You can make your observer instances as either intersecting, or with a specific threshold value.
-It wil emulate the real IntersectionObserver, allowing you to validate that your components are behaving as expected.
+When setting the `isIntersecting` value you can pass either a `boolean` value or a threshold between `0` and `1`.It wil emulate the real IntersectionObserver, allowing you to validate that your components are behaving as expected.

 | Method                                                                      | Description                                                                                                                                                                       |
 | --------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |